TedHusted/awake/awake.md/awake.md

 Idisi: The best option is to close the crate and bring the unit.

 Oceanus: Agreed.
-Selena, adjust the other crates in the truck so that it does not look like a crate is missing.
+Selene, adjust the other crates in the truck so that it does not look like a crate is missing.
 Return the keys, then exfil as quickly as possible.

 ***

-With the crate secured, the Rangers are about to lift off when the ship goes dark.
+With the crate secured, the Rangers are about to lift off.
+The ship goes dark.

 Perses: We lost power, captain.
 The wireless grid is down.